roman-neuhauser/Ansel-wiki/Home.md

 ## Behaviours

 * In lighttable, the "mouse over" event now does not select images for writing and possibly harmful operation (writing metadata, copying history stack, deleting/moving files, applying styles, rating, labelling, tagging etc.).
 These events trigger only safe read-only events (displaying metadata).
+* Similarly, the modules like tagging, geotagging, etc. that reacted to the "mouse over" event (by updating their content) now only react to selection (click or key stroke).
+This saves many SQL requests to read metadata when moving the mouse in lighttable.
 * The "copy all" history stack now copies and pastes white balance too.
+* The CSS animations have been removed.
+Animations are basically videos that need to be computed at 30 FPS while Gtk is only single-threaded on CPU.

 ## Widgets